Intranet: Uses

 Larger businesses allow users within their intranet to access public internet through firewall servers.
-They have the ability to screen messages coming and going, keeping security intact.
+They have the ability to screen incoming and outgoing messages, keeping security intact.
 When part of an intranet is made accessible to customers and others outside the business, it becomes part of an extranet.
-Businesses can send private messages through the public network, using special encryption/decryption and other security safeguards to connect one part of their intranet to another.
+Businesses can send private messages through the public network using special encryption/decryption and other security safeguards to connect one part of their intranet to another.

 Intranet user-experience, editorial, and technology teams work together to produce in-house sites.
 Most commonly, intranets are managed by the communications, HR or CIO departments of large organizations, or some combination of these.

-Because of the scope and variety of content and the number of system interfaces, intranets of many organizations are much more complex than their respective public websites.
-Intranets and their use are growing rapidly.
+Because of the scope and variety of content and the number of system interfaces, the intranets of many organizations are much more complex than their respective public websites.
+Intranets and the use of intranets are growing rapidly.
 According to the Intranet Design Annual 2007 from Nielsen Norman Group, the number of pages on participants' intranets averaged 200,000 over the years 2001 to 2003 and has grown to an average of 6 million pages over 2005–2007.